Aussie Broadband

-Aussie Broadband (ABB) is an Australian operated telecommunications company that was formed in 2008 and is based in Morwell, Victoria, Australia.
+Aussie Broadband is an Australian telecommunications and internet retail service provider.
+It was formed in 2008 after the amalgamation of Wideband Networks and Westvic Broadband.

-ABB also has offices in Dandenong South, Victoria, Darwin, Northern Territory, Sydney, New South Wales, Brisbane, Queensland, Perth, Western Australia, and remote staff scattered across Australia.
-It is one of the largest employers in the Latrobe Valley region.
+Aussie Broadband is the fourth largest retail internet service provider in Australia.
+Aussie Broadband’s market share of NBN services sits at 8.9%, with the company totalling 780,259 broadband connections as of June 2024.

-The company was formed in 2008 after the amalgamation of Wideband Networks Pty Ltd and Westvic Broadband Pty Ltd.
+The company was established in Morwell in Victoria's Gippsland region.
+The company also has offices in Victoria (Dandenong South and Melbourne CBD), Sydney, Brisbane, Perth, Adelaide and remote staff scattered across Australia.
+Their customer service centres are based wholly in Australia, and they are one of the largest employers in the Latrobe Valley region.

-Aussie Broadband is the fifth largest connector of new NBN connections in Australia.
+Aussie Broadband operates their own fibre network that spans 1,721 kilometres in length.
+The Optus mobile network is used for the company’s mobile services.
+Aside from residential and business services, Aussie offers enterprise and government solutions, with over 12,886 enterprise and government services as of July 2024.

 History

-Aussie Broadband was the result of the amalgamation of Wideband Networks Pty Ltd and Westvic Broadband Pty Ltd, both of which had been trading since 2003.
-Wideband Networks Pty Ltd was formed by now Managing Director Phillip Britt and Chief Technical Officer (CTO) John Reisinger.
+Aussie Broadband was formed with the amalgamation of Wideband Networks and Westvic Broadband, both of which had been trading since 2003.
+Wideband Networks was formed by now managing director Phillip Britt and former chief technical officer John Reisinger.
+Both Britt and Reisinger recognised the need for more broadband availability in rural Australia, and created the company from the living room of Britt’s childhood home in Morwell, Victoria.

 After the merger, Aussie Broadband focused on providing services to regional areas, such as Gippsland, Western Victoria, South Australia and the Northern Territory.

 In 2010, Aussie Broadband sold its satellite customer base to SkyMesh, the largest sale of a satellite customer base in Australia.

 Aussie Broadband started providing NBN services as of 2017, ceasing third party reseller agreements.
+Group Managing Director Phil Britt declared that, to his knowledge, the company was the only internet service provider outside of the “big four” (Telstra, Optus, TPG Telecom, and Vocus Group) to do this.

 In October 2018, Fetch and Aussie Broadband announced a partnership.

 In 2019, Aussie Broadband upgraded its national and international networks to provide capacity for 500,000 customers with direct peering in Los Angeles, San Jose, and Singapore, as well as buying capacity on multiple international fibre optic cables.

-In September 2019 it was announced work had commenced to prepare the company for going public, and in September 2020 Managing Director Phil Britt formally announced the company would be launching an IPO and listing on the Australian Securities Exchange.
+In September 2019 it was announced work had commenced to prepare the company for going public, and in September 2020 managing director Phil Britt formally announced the company would be launching an initial public offering and listing on the Australian Securities Exchange.
 The public offer was extended to customers of the company, and current employees were eligible to be gifted a small package of shares.
-The company began trading on the market at 11am on 16 October 2020 under the ticker ABB.
+The company began trading on the market at 11 am on 16 October 2020 under the ticker ABB.